Are you ready to discover your college program?

-Computer science organizations provide resources for students, recent graduates, and experienced professionals.
+Computer science organizations provide resources for students, graduates, and professionals.
 Members receive access to job boards, career services, networking opportunities, and conferences.
-These opportunities help members grow professionally and advance their careers.
+These opportunities help members advance their careers.
 Some computer science organizations specialize in a subfield to help members become experts in their niche.

-- Association for Women in Computing: AWC, one of the first professional computing organizations specifically for women, promotes the advancement of women in roles such as programmers, system analysts, and internet specialists.
+- Association for Women in Computing: One of the first professional computing organizations for women, AWC promotes the advancement of women in roles such as programmers, system analysts, and internet specialists.
 Members benefit from networking opportunities, technical and career-focused programs, and continuing education programs.

 - Association for Computing Machinery: Dedicated to sharing resources, addressing challenges in the field, and promoting high standards, ACM is the world's largest computing society.
 The more than 100,000 ACM members benefit from professional development and networking opportunities, career resources, and publications.

 - Computing Research Association: CRA consists of more than 200 organizations, including government centers, academic departments, laboratories, and professional societies.
-The organization strengthens research, advances education, and promotes innovation in the field.
-Members receive access to job boards, news subscriptions, and discounts for workshops, seminars, and conferences.
+The organization strengthens research, advances education, and promotes innovation.
+Members receive access to job boards; news subscriptions; and discounts on workshops, seminars, and conferences.

 Additional Computer Science Resources in Delaware

-- Delaware Technology Park: DTP is a nonprofit research park located in Newark.
-The park provides access to high-quality research and state-of-the-art facilities.
-DTP partners with the state government, the University of Delaware, and private businesses to create new jobs and stimulate economic development.
-DTP also organizes science and technology events.
+- Delaware Technology Park: A nonprofit research park located in Newark, DTP provides access to high-quality research and state-of-the-art facilities.
+It partners with the state government, the University of Delaware, and private businesses to create jobs and stimulate economic development.
+It also organizes science and technology events.

 - University of Delaware ACM-W Student Chapter: The local ACM-W student chapter promotes the advancement of women in technology.
-Members include undergraduate, graduate, and faculty in technology-driven fields — both men and women.
+Members include undergraduate, graduate, and faculty in technology-driven fields.
 The chapter holds networking events, conferences, workshops, and discussion groups.

 - Delaware Department of Labor: The Delaware Department of Labor provides labor market information, job boards, training opportunities, unemployment information, and work safety consultations for professionals and business owners.
 The resource is ideal for software engineers, network administrators, and computer scientists.